KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-FrameLight by RaspiManu](https://github.com/RaspiManu/MMM-FrameLight)

-1. There is no `package.json`.
-We need this file to gather information about the module for the module list page.
-2. Typo: Found `Magic Mirror` in file `MMM-FrameLight.js`: Replace it with `MagicMirror²`.
+1. Typo: Found `Magic Mirror` in file `MMM-FrameLight.js`: Replace it with `MagicMirror²`.
-3. Recommendation: Found `new Date()` in file `MMM-FrameLight.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
+2. Recommendation: Found `new Date()` in file `MMM-FrameLight.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-4. Typo: Found `Magic Mirror` in file `color_picker.js`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `color_picker.js`: Replace it with `MagicMirror²`.
-5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-6. Recommendation: Found `"node-fetch"` in file `node_helper.js`: Replace it with built-in fetch.
+5. Recommendation: Found `"node-fetch"` in file `node_helper.js`: Replace it with built-in fetch.
-7. Recommendation: No ESLint configuration was found.
+6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-8. The branch name is 'master'.
+7. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-FranceInfo by bugsounet](https://github.com/bugsounet/MMM-FranceInfo)